vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website.md

 3. Now, create a **CNAME** record for the `secure` subdomain (e.g., `secure.mystore.com`) that points to `secure.{rootDomain}.cdn.vtex.com` (e.g., `secure.mystore.com.cdn.vtex.com`).
 This subdomain will be used by the **Checkout**, **Order Placed**, **Login**, and **My Account** pages.

 :::info
-DNS pointing propagation takes 24-48 hours to occur completely, which means that the configured addresses may not be immediately available to everyone.
+Notice that the configured addresses may not be immediately available to everyone since DNS pointing propagation takes 24-48 hours to occur completely.
 :::

 ### Step 2 - Configuring domains in VTEX Account Management